The Best Pubs In Townsville To Sink A Schooner In 2026

 There’s nothing quite like a pub feed to cap off your week.
-Especially in Townsville/Gurambilbarra, where the community watering holes make you feel like a local from the moment you walk in.
-From beachfront beer gardens to heritage hotels, Townsville’s pub scene is just as big on atmosphere as it is on food and frothies.
+Especially when Townsville's best pubs make you feel like a local from the moment you walk in.
+From beachfront beer gardens to heritage hotels, Townsville’s watering holes are just as big on atmosphere as they are on food and frothies.

 Ready to round up your mates, sink an ice-cold schooner (or three) and tuck into a hearty meal?
 Here’s our pick of the best pubs across the city—where good times and great beers are always on tap.